 Both of these repair creams can always be found in my skincare collection and so it made me think about the reason behind it.
 That’s why I am going to delve further into this to explain why I regularly restock these two products.

 If you’ve heard about these french pharmacy cult products – Avène Cicalfate and La Roche Posay Cicaplast balm B5, you know that they are similar in function.
 They’re basically equivalent products from different brands.
 Indeed, both of these repair creams claim to soothe and repair damaged skin.
 They use a complex of zinc and copper sulfates for its antibacterial and purifying properties.
 Plus, they are formulated in a base of their own soothing thermal water.
-La Roche Posay uses madecassosides and 5% of panthenol to repair and soothe the skin where Avène relies on sucralfate (alunimum sucrose octasulfate).
+La Roche Posay uses madecassosides and 5% of panthenol to repair and soothe the skin whereas Avène relies on sucralfate (aluminum sucrose octasulfate).

 Where they differ is in the rest of the formulation – the base ingredients that make the bulk of the product -which creates different textures that suit different purposes.